saptarshi539/Trumpania/README.md

 # 1-Installation

-This project is a Django project.
+This project is a python Django project.
+If you do not have python install please install python 2.7.13 from https://www.python.org/downloads/
 The project can be cloned and Django 1.11 can be installed by using the command pip install django==1.11

 # 2- How to use